Parent welcome letter: Junior Academy Letter to Parents

 Viewing the session: We invite parents to view the Junior Academy sessions from the bleachers.
 The arena staff has asked that parents refrain from viewing from the player’s benches/box.
-At this time parents are not welcome to view off ice training sessions – the space does not allow for it and it can be very distracting for the skater.
+At this time parents/caregivers are not welcome to view off ice training sessions – the space does not allow for it and it can be very distracting for the instructor and skaters.

 Behaviour: It is expected for all skaters to listen and follow instructions, participate in all activities and to adhere to all coaches and program assistants on the ice.
 If a skater is not doing this, they may be asked to leave the ice for the rest of the session.

 Off Season Skating: PGFSC offers skating programs for Junior Academy in “Fall” September, “Winter” Oct-Mar, “Spring” April-May and “Summer” July/Aug.
 Each of these seasons has a different schedule – days, times and arenas are different – subject to the city ice allocation.
 PGFSC encourages participation in all seasons for the best possible development of your child’s skating and overall progress.